Five Favorite Native Milkweeds for Monarch Butterflies

 The plant is easily grown in average, dry to medium, well-drained soil in full sun.
 It is drought tolerant, moderately salt tolerant, and does well in poor, dry soils.

-Showy Milkweed (Asclepias speciosa) has flowers that resemble a cluster of brilliant pink stars.
-Although it spreads through underground rhizomes, it is far less aggressive than common milkweed and is an excellent alternative.
-Showy milkweed is a major host plant of the Monarch butterflies in the Western part of the United States and Canada.
+Showy Milkweed, Asclepias speciosa, has flowers that resemble a cluster of brilliant pink stars.
+Although it spreads through underground rhizomes, it is far less aggressive than common milkweed, and is an excellent alternative.

 The absolute best way to help Monarch butterflies is to plant milkweed!
 Without a major effort to restore milkweed, the monarch population is certain to decline.
 Monarchs depend on milkweed for survival.